thiviyanT/IntelliGraphs/README.md

 ## Installation

-IntelliGraphs can be installed using either `pip` or `conda`, depending on your preferred package management system.
-The IntelliGraphs python package requires a number of dependencies which will also be installed during the installation process.
+IntelliGraphs can be installed using either `pip` or `conda`.
+Dependencies be automatically installed during the installation process.

 ##### Install with pip: